Frank Liddell

-Frank Liddell (born November 13, 1963) is an American record producer.
+Frank Austin Liddell III (born November 13, 1963) is an American record producer.
 A former artists and repertoire director at Decca Records, he founded Carnival Music in 1999.
 Liddell is also married to singer Lee Ann Womack, for whom he has produced.
-Other acts that Liddell produces include Miranda Lambert and the Eli Young Band.
+Other acts that Liddell produces include Eli Young Band, David Nail, and the first six studio albums by Miranda Lambert.

-Liddell has won the Academy of Country Music's Album of the Year award three times: for Crazy Ex-Girlfriend in 2008, Revolution in 2010, and for Four the Record in 2012.
+Liddell won the Grammy Award for Best Country Album in 2015 for Lambert's Platinum.
+He has also won the Academy of Country Music's Album of the Year award three times: for Crazy Ex-Girlfriend in 2008, Revolution in 2010, and for Four the Record in 2012.